 Youth who receive special education services under the Individuals with Disabilities Education Act (IDEA 2004) and especially young adults of transition age, should be involved in planning for life after high school as early as possible and no later than age 16.
 Transition services should stem from the individual youth’s needs and strengths, ensuring that planning takes into account his or her interests, preferences, and desires for the future.

 Youth with disabilities who receive services from the social service system (e.g., foster care, juvenile justice) are at an even greater risk for negative outcomes.1 They frequently have multiple stresses to face while also transitioning into adulthood.
 The repeated exposure to stress and risk factors requires special attention when developing and implementing services for special population youth with disabilities.

-Youth with disabilities are overrepresented in foster care.2 Foster youth with disabilities experience a higher rate of abuse than children and youth without disabilities.3 Over a fifth of foster care alumni experience post-traumatic stress disorder, a higher rate than U.S. war veterans.4 They face the common challenges of transitioning to adulthood5 and have the added challenge of requiring support to accommodate their disability when transitioning across agencies and systems.6
+Youth with disabilities are overrepresented in foster care.2 Foster youth with disabilities experience a higher rate of abuse than children and youth without disabilities.3 More than a fifth of foster care alumni experience post-traumatic stress disorder, a higher rate than U.S. war veterans.4 They face the common challenges of transitioning to adulthood5 and have the added challenge of requiring support to accommodate their disability when transitioning across agencies and systems.6

 A few strategies that are supported in practice and research include:

 - concrete and integrated transition plans that include specific goals, action steps, and clear assignment of responsibilities;